ovesco/scribio/README.md

 Scribio is a Javascript library to perform inline editing on a webpage.
 It is inspired by [x-editable](https://vitalets.github.io/x-editable/), but doesn't rely on jquery, offers a lot of customization options and can be extended by the mean of types and renderers.

+## This project was mainly an experiment, check [Flyter](https://github.com/ovesco/flyter) for a library to perform inline editing.

 > DISCLAIMER: This project is still under active development, use it at your own risks

 ## What's cool about it